-The present systematic review study showed that the success rates with the ILI technique are compatible with those of the late load, as long as certain guidelines are followed that were divided into factors related to the patient, the surgical technique, the implant, the prosthesis, and to aesthetics.
-The high success rate is a consequence of the correct surgical and prosthetic planning, harmony between the implant system, patient, and dental surgeon.
+The analysis of the bibliography obtained showed that the success rates with the ILI technique are compatible with those of the late load, as long as certain guidelines are followed that were divided into factors related to the patient, the surgical technique, and the implant, the prosthesis and to aesthetics.
+The high success rate is a consequence of the correct surgical and prosthetic planning, and harmony between the implant system, patient, and dental surgeon.
 As for the region, currently, it can be said that ILI in total jaw rehabilitation is a procedure with high success rates that should and can be applied in all cases where the technique is efficient to provide adequate primary stability to the implants.
 Therefore, the technical improvement of the dentist becomes the main condition for this philosophy to be applied.